- Unsupervised Learning

 I really liked Hamel Husain’s AI Bullshit Knife which gave aggressively short definitions for a bunch of AI terms.
 Here’s my expanded take on it.

-• Prompt Injection: Tricking an AI into doing something bad
+Prompt Injection: Tricking an AI into something that violates intent/expectation

 I think that’s a pretty clean list for thinking about the concepts.
 Now let’s expand on each of them.